Tricksters, Fraudsters & Scams

 If the fraudster has been allowed access to your computer then in a very short time they may have had the opportunity to run software which can collect vital and sensitive data about you, your passwords, your accounts and your internet connection information.
 Usually, the only really safe course of action to ensure that no unwanted programs or triggers are left on your computer, is to completely wipe your hard disk and re-install from scratch.
 If this is the case, we can help you back-up your data then restore your computer to factory settings.
 If this is the case, we will ask for the operating system CD/DVD which was supplied with your computer when you purchased it and any other software that you want on your computer.

 Well used to dealing with PC & Laptop repairs in Plymstock and the surrounding Plymouth and South Hams Area, Phil Guy Computer & Repairs have an in depth knowledge of dealing with such problems.
-We use our long experience to ensure that attacks and re-infection are less likely and install (and demonstrate) free anti-virus and malware clients to help protect your computer in the future together with advice on how best to avoid being hit again.
+We use our long experience to ensure that attacks and re-infection are less likely and install (and demonstrate) free anti-virus combined with essential Malwarebytes to help protect your computer in the future together with advice on how best to avoid being hit again.
+Please click here for further information.

 Please note that under no circumstances will Phil Guy Computer & Repairs be liable for data loss when we perform equipment maintenance.
 We strongly recommend that you back up your data on a separate medium ( for example by DVD, external hard-drive, USB stick or on-line) on a regular basis.
 All business is subject to our Terms and Conditions of Business, a printable version of which is available here.